Volkswagen Talagon: 2025 facelift

-The facelifted Talagon was first revealed by the MIIT in January of 2025, with the facelift model carrying thicker daytime running lights, a larger lower grille, and new tail lights.
+The facelifted Talagon was first revealed by the Ministry of Industry and Information Technology of China in January 2025, with the facelift model carrying thicker daytime running lights, a larger lower grille, and new tail lights.

 The facelift model made its debut at the 2025 Shanghai Auto Show.
 A new 450 TSI powertrain making 268 horsepower debuted alongside the facelift.